nsmryan/itscomputersciencetime.com/inwork/2020-01-18-My-Computing-History.md

 ### Java
 I programmed a lot of Java, did assignments, games, etc, as one does in a CS degree.
 I did programming competitions with a team, and later lead the team as a graduate student.

+I wrote some genetic algorithms, a toy distributed "island" genetic algorithm program to solve a simplified version of the game Lemmings described in "Scripting the Game of Lemmings with a Genetic Algorithm".
+I'm sure I wrote many other programs that I no longer remember.

 What I recall from Java was that I liked learning to program and learning all of its ideas, but that eventually I started to struggle to express increasingly complex concepts in terms of inheritence heirarchies as I had been taught.
 No arrangement of classes ever